 4) How does the algorithm function support the custom logic through predicates or lambdas?

-Many algorithms accept a custom position, called a predicate, which can be a function pointer, functor, or lambda.
-It allows the function to apply user-defined arguments during operations, such as filtering, sorting, and searching.
-Lambdas is widely used to write compact and inline logic.
-It enables a more expressive and functional programming style in C++.
+Many algorithms support a user-defined criterion, known as a predicate, which can be a function pointer, functor, or lambda expression.
+This feature enables the application of custom conditions during various operations like filtering, sorting, and searching.
+Lambdas are commonly employed for concise and inline logic implementation, fostering a more expressive and functional programming approach within C++.

 5) Are algorithm functions more efficient than manual loops, and why?